rubrikinc/rubrik-modules-for-ansible/README.md

 ### Playbooks

-#### test_conn
+#### cluster_info

-Tests the connection to the Rubrik cluster, throwing an error if the connection cannot be made.
+Tests the connection to the Rubrik cluster, returns info about the cluster throwing an error if the connection cannot be made.

 ```yaml
 ---